geojsg/data-cleaning/CodeBook.md

 ### Measurement Variables selection

-For the purpose of the exercice, the dataset focuses only of measurements related to any kind of mean or standard deviation.
+For the purpose of the exercise, the dataset focuses only of measurements related to any kind of mean or standard deviation.
 All others measurements variables are excluded from the tidy dataset.

 ### Description of activities